exasol/public-knowledgebase/Database-Features/setting-up-ad-kerberos-sso.md

 * Login into the user's machine using user's AD account.
 * Make sure that user's credential cache already contains an appropriate tgt-ticket.
 To do so, use **klist** command and check that the result contains a ticket for the principal **\{AD user name\}@\{Kerberos realm\}**.
 * Open shell terminal and navigate to EXAplus directory
-* First try to connect to Exasol DB using a standard authentication method with username and password.
-For example use dba user from step 6.
+* To verify network connectivity between the client machine and the Exasol database, first attempt to connect to the database using a standard authentication method with a username and password.
+For example, use the dba user created in Step 6.
   ```
   ./exaplusx64.exe -c {Full connection string to Exasol db}
   ```